Food and drink prohibitions: Guinea pig and related rodents

+Giraffe

+Although giraffes are technically considered kosher (since they chew their cuds and have split hooves), the more orthodox interpretation of Kashrut still forbids consumption of the meat, therefore marking the giraffe, despite with otherwise permissible characteristics, as non-kosher.
+The reason is the animal has no tradition of permissibility, meaning not allowed to be eaten, despite its signs of being a kosher animal.
+In addition, its large size and more aggressive behaviour puts a strain on logistics when performing shechita (ritual slaughtering).
+Their vulnerable status has also played a role in prohibition by many rabbis.
+The long neck of the giraffe being difficult to perform the slaughter is not the reason why giraffe is non-kosher, despite this sometimes being presumed.

 Herbs

 Some adherents of the Greek Orthodox Church avoid basil due to its association with the cross of Christ.
 It is believed that the cross was discovered in 325 AD by Saint Helen on a hill covered in beautiful, fragrant basil bushes, a hitherto unknown plant.
 The plant was named βασιλικόν φυτόν (basilikón fytón) "royal plant" and today is grown and admired rather than eaten.
 Fine basil plants are brought to church every year on 14 September to commemorate this legend in a celebration known as the Elevation of the Holy Cross.